Yellow and Black Dwarfgoby, Trimma flavatrum Hagiwara & Winterbottom 2007

 Distribution

-Rowley Shoals, Western Australia, Cartier Reef, Timor Sea, and the northern outer Great Barrier Reef, Queensland; not recorded from mid- or inshore reefs on the Great Barrier Reef.
-Elsewhere the species occurs in the West Pacific, from Australia, eastward to Samoa, and north through Palau & Caroline Islands to the Ryukyu Islands.
+Rowley Shoals, Western Australia, Cartier Reef in the Timor Sea, and the northern outer Great Barrier Reef, Queensland; not recorded from mid- or inshore reefs on the Great Barrier Reef.
+Elsewhere the species occurs in the West Pacific: Australia, east to Samoa, north through Palau & the Caroline Islands to the Ryukyu Islands, Japan.

 Inhabits caves, recesses and overhangs, often hovering upside-down.